Skip to content

 Given a sorted array nums of length \(n\), which may contain duplicate elements, return the index of the leftmost element target.
 If the element is not present in the array, return \(-1\).

-Recall the method of binary search for an insertion point, after the search is completed, \(i\) points to the leftmost target, thus searching for the insertion point is essentially searching for the index of the leftmost target.
+Recalling the method of binary search for an insertion point, after the search is completed, the index \(i\) will point to the leftmost occurrence of target.
+Therefore, searching for the insertion point is essentially the same as finding the index of the leftmost target.

-Consider implementing the search for the left boundary using the function for finding an insertion point.
+We can use the function for finding an insertion point to find the left boundary of target.
 Note that the array might not contain target, which could lead to the following two results:

 • The index \(i\) of the insertion point is out of bounds.